followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/getSelectedRowsData().md

 <!--returnType-->Array<any>|Promise<any><!--/returnType-->
 <!--returnDescription-->
-The selected rows' data objects or a Promise that is resolved with an array of these objects.
+Data objects of selected rows or a Promise that is resolved with an array of these objects.
+The data objects are stored in the order the user selects rows.
 <!--/returnDescription-->

 <!--fullDescription-->